-- After joining this plan, you have been actively working in your own job for a continuous period of at least 90 calendar days without receiving “active treatment” related to the pre-existing condition.
+- After joining the Plan, you have been actively working in your own job for a period of at least 90 calendar days without receiving “medical treatment” related to the pre-existing condition.

 - Any consultation with or diagnosis by a physician.

-- Any use of medication on the advice or at the direction of a physician.
+- Any use of medication or other medical supplies on the advice or at the direction of a licensed medical professional.